scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 ``HyperbandSearchCV``'s score of :math:`-0.093` and ``IncrementalSearchCV``'s
 score of :math:`-0.0975`.

-A quantative measure comes by comparing three algorithms with the same model, parameters and validation data.
+A quantitative measure comes by comparing three algorithms with the same model, parameters and validation data.
 The comparisons are shown in Figures :ref:`fig:time` and :ref:`fig:activity` and the legends for these plots is shown in Table :ref:`table:legend`.
 In these experiments, 25 workers are